Citing and Documenting Research

 - APA Style Help (American Psychological Association)

-Style guides based on "Scientific Style and Format" from the Council of Science Editors (formerly the Council of Biology Editors).
+Style guides based on "Scientific Style and Format" from the Council of Science Editors.

 Looking for an online citation tool?
 Try NoodleBib a web-based bibliography composer that can help you generate citations in MLA, APA, and Chicago/Turabian styles.

 Need more help?
 Call (602.285.7470) or stop by the reference desk and ask a librarian!